Bryntum

 * Syncfusion offers a free Community License for small companies

-** AG Grid export features and charts integration require an Enterprise license
+** AG Grid offers Excel exports with an Enterprise license

 Use caseRequirementsBest choice